In this guide I show how to disassemble a Sony Vaio VGN-FW170J laptop.

 Remove two screws securing the DVD drive.

-Pull the DVD drive from the laptop.
+Pull the DVD drive to the left and remove it.

 STEP 6.